skip to Main Content

 Read time: 4 minutes

 The mere mention of the words “cat pee smell” and you can probably already get a whiff of it.
-When my cat, Olivia, started peeing on my expensive bathmat, I was frustrated, to say the least.
+When my cat, Olivia, started peeing outside of her litter box and on my expensive bath mat, I was frustrated, to say the least.

-This wasn’t the first time she had an “accident” on something that belonged to us.
+This wasn’t the first time she had an “accident” on something of value.
 She had even peed on one of Paul’s shirts before!

 my cat peed on the bathmat